-26. Terms and Conditions, Fees and Charges and Interest Rates
+24. Terms and Conditions, Fees and Charges and Interest Rates

-- 26.1 Card issuers should comply with the relevant provisions of Chapter 1.
+- 24.1.
+Card issuers should comply with the relevant provisions of Chapter 1.
 In particular, - (a) a copy of the terms and conditions should be provided at the request of customers (or prospective customers); - (b) card issuers should draw the attention of customers to those major terms and conditions which impose significant liabilities or obligations on their part.
 Such terms and conditions should be described or highlighted in plain language (both in English and Chinese) in the application forms for card services.
 The description should be printed in clear and legible type and in a font size that facilitates easy reading; and - (c) card issuers should quote APRs on card products (one for retail purchase and one for cash advance), together with the annual card fee, to facilitate comparison between different charging structures.
 The APRs should be calculated in accordance with the method set out in the relevant guidelines issued by the industry associations.
 The APRs and the annual fee should be shown with equal prominence whenever interest rates of credit card products are quoted.

-27. Rights of Set-off
+25. Rights of Set-off

-- 27.1.
-The descriptive information made available to cardholders (see section 25 above) should include clear and prominent notice of any rights of set-off claimed by the card issuer over credit and debit balances in different accounts (including credit card and deposit accounts) of the cardholder. - 27.2.
+- 25.1.
+The descriptive information made available to cardholders (see section 23 above) should include clear and prominent notice of any rights of set-off claimed by the card issuer over credit and debit balances in different accounts (including credit card and deposit accounts) of the cardholder. - 25.2.
 Where subsidiary cards are issued, it should be made clear to the principal cardholder whether the card issuer claims the right to set off the debit balance in the credit card account of any of the principal or subsidiary cardholders against the credit balance in other accounts of the principal cardholder.
 It should also be made clear to all subsidiary cardholders whether the card issuer claims the right to set off the debit balance in the credit card account of a subsidiary cardholder against the credit balance in other accounts of that particular subsidiary cardholder.
-In accordance with section 25.6 above, card issuers should not set off the debit balance in the credit card accounts of the principal cardholder or other subsidiary cardholders against the credit balance of a subsidiary cardholder. - 27.3.
+In accordance with section 23.6 above, card issuers should not set off the debit balance in the credit card accounts of the principal cardholder or other subsidiary cardholders against the credit balance of a subsidiary cardholder. - 25.3.
 Card issuers should inform cardholders promptly after exercising any rights of set-off.

-28. Security of Cards/PINs
+26. Security of Cards/PINs

-- 28.1.
+- 26.1.
 Card issuers should issue cards and PINs separately and take reasonable steps to satisfy themselves that these have been received by cardholders, whether they are personally collected by cardholders or delivered by mail.
-Where cards and PINs are personally collected, card issuers should satisfy themselves as to the identity of the recipient. - 28.2.
+Where cards and PINs are personally collected, card issuers should satisfy themselves as to the identity of the recipient. - 26.2.
 Card issuers should advise cardholders of the need to take reasonable steps to keep the card safe and the PIN secret to prevent fraud.
-In particular, they should advise cardholders- - (a) that they should destroy the original printed copy of the PIN: - (b) that they should not allow anyone else to use their card and PIN; - (c) never to write down the PIN on the card or on anything usually kept with or near it; and - (d) not to write down or record the PIN without disguising it. - 28.3.
-When cardholders are provided with an opportunity to select their own PINs, card issuers should advise cardholders that it is not suitable to use easily accessible personal information such as telephone numbers or date of birth.
-Card issuers should advise cardholders not to use the PINs for accessing other services (for example, connection to the internet or accessing other websites). - 28.4.
+In particular, they should advise cardholders -

+- (a) that they should destroy the original printed copy of the PIN; - (b) that they should not allow anyone else to use their card and PIN; - (c) never to write down the PIN on the card or on anything usually kept with or near it; and - (d) not to write down or record the PIN without disguising it. - 26.3.
+When cardholders are provided with an opportunity to select their own PIN, card issuers should advise cardholders of a list of combinations which are not suitable such as personal telephone numbers or other easily accessible personal information. - 26.4.
 Card issuers should ensure that transactions made through electronic terminals can be traced and checked, so that any error can be identified and corrected.